 - A. Interim committees should educate interested parties about legislative processes, particularly those processes involving preparation of agency-requested legislation, interim committee review, and preintroduction of bills, including deadlines and target dates. - B. For the purposes of these guidelines, "interested parties" include: legislators; the governor and the director of the governor's Office of Budget and Program Planning; agency directors and their respective chief legal counsels; statewide elected officials and their respective chief legal counsels; boards, commissions, and similar entities that may request legislation be prepared on their behalf (e.g., FWP Commission or Board of Education); the Montana University System (including the Regents, Commissioner's Office, and Presidents' and Chancellors' offices of the respective units); and any other entity or individual who may have a formal interest in legislative processes. - C. To promote efficiency and consistency, the basic processes, time lines, etc. should apply uniformly to all interim committees, executive agencies and entities assigned to executive agencies, statewide elected officials, and the university system.

 January 16, 2004 version: Cl2196 4029lena.
 June 26, 2009 version: Cl0429 9180sfna.

-March 2, 2010 version:
+March 2, 2010 version: Cl0070 0067sfna December 7, 2011 version: Cl0206 2110sfna May 5, 2012 version: Cl0429 2171sfnb.

-Cl0070 0067sfna.